Adarsh Patel

 N V Divya Lakshmi M.S.
 Cell-Free massive MIMO systems

 Ishita Sharma M.S.
-5G/6G Communication Systems
+ISAC/JSC Systems

 Md.
 Shafique Anwar M.S.
-5G/6G Communication Systems
+Efficient Sig.
+Proc.
+Algorithms

 Alumni